Liquid-Surf/solid-compound/docs/milestones.md

  - Integrate the registration flow into pivot (0.5 days)
  - Integrate FedCM into pivot (0.5 days)
  - Display containers even if trailing slash is missing from the URL (3 days) [Link](https://github.com/CommunitySolidServer/CommunitySolidServer/issues/1208#issuecomment-1523120156)
+ - Security audit and patches for CSS with radically open security ( 5 days )

 #### Amount

-10 days * 350 = 3500 Euro
+15 days * 350 = 5250 Euro

-Remains: 55 days

-### Browser Extension
+### Browser Extension Development for Solid WebID and IDP Remembering

 Build a browser extension to remember WebID and IdP (as a FedCM fallback).

-Certainly!
-Here are the milestones for developing a browser extension to remember the Solid WebID and IDP used on particular Solid Apps:

-## Browser Extension Development for Solid WebID and IDP Remembering

-### Milestones
+#### Milestones

  - Define the architecture of the browser extension.
+(1 day)
    - Decide on the storage mechanism for saving WebID and IDP information.
    - Determine how the extension will interact with Solid Apps.
-- Implement Basic Extension Structure
+- Implement Basic Extension Structure (1 day)
-- Storage Mechanism
+- Storage Mechanism (1 day)
    - Implement a storage mechanism for saving WebID and IDP information.
-- Integration with Browser
+- Integration with Browser (1 day)
    - Implement the necessary code to integrate the extension with the browser.
    - Ensure compatibility with popular browsers (e.g., Chrome, Firefox).
-- Web App Interaction
+- Web App Interaction (1 day)
    - Develop functionality to detect the WebID and IDP used on a particular Solid App.
    - Implement logic to save and update this information in the extension.
-- Remembering Functionality
+- Remembering Functionality (1 day)
    - Implement the core functionality to remember the last used WebID and IDP for each Solid App.
-- Options and Settings
+- Options and Settings (1 day)
    - Create a settings page for the extension.
    - Allow users to configure preferences, such as enabling/disabling remembering functionality.
-- Testing
+- Testing (1 days)
    - Conduct thorough testing of the extension in different browsers.
    - Test the extension with various Solid Apps to ensure compatibility.
-- Documentation
+- Documentation (1 day)
    - Create comprehensive documentation for users and developers.
    - Include installation instructions, usage guidelines, and any additional information.
 - Publish the extension on relevant browser extension stores (e.g., Chrome Web Store, Firefox Add-ons).
+(1 day)

+#### Amount

+10 days * 350 = 3500 Euro

 ### Solid App Development Framework

 In this milestone, we are providing a framework to build a Solid App.
 It will be based on Express.

-- Define the project structure of a Solid App
+- Define the project structure of a Solid App (2 days)
-- Model-View-Controller
+- Model-View-Controller (6 days)
   - Abstraction for data entities
   - Layer for data access, from the app's storage or remote
   - RESTful routing
   - CRUD operations on models
   - Template engine rendering models
   - Form creator for data entities
-- Authentication and Authorization
+- Authentication and Authorization (6 days)
   - Creating a pod with the app
     - Sign up with credentials
     - Sign up using the previously developed OIDC Proxy
   - Sign up with Solid-OIDC
-- Storage
+- Hybride Storage (6 days)
   - Use CSS for app's persistence
+    - store data in a remote CSS instance
+    - store data in the framework's CSS instance
+    - implement the logic to redirect to the correct CSS instance
-- CLI for code generation
+- CLI for code generation (6 days)
-- Wiring existing libraries together (LDO, solid-client-authn-node)
+- Wiring existing libraries together (LDO, solid-client-authn-node) (6 days)
-- Write documentation
+- Write documentatio (6 days)
+- Security audit and patches for CSS with radically open security ( 4 days )
-- Provide an example development of a blog app
+- Provide an example development of a blog app (2 days)

-### User Migration
+#### Ammount

+40 days * 350 = 14000 Euro